HTTPArchive/almanac.httparchive.org/src/content/en/2020/capabilities.md

 [Progressive Web Apps](./pwa) (PWA) are a cross-platform application model based on web technology.
 With the help of Service Workers, these applications run even when the user is offline.
 The Web App Manifest allows users to add a PWA to their home screen or program list.
 When opened from there, a PWA appears as a native application.
 However, PWAs can only use the functions and capabilities that are exposed through web platform APIs.
 Arbitrary native interfaces cannot be called, leaving a gap between native applications and web apps.

 The [Capabilities Project](https://www.chromium.org/teams/web-capabilities-fugu), informally also known as Project Fugu, is a cross-company effort by Google, Microsoft, and Intel to bridge the gap between web and native.
+This is important to keep the web relevant as a platform.
 To do so, the Chromium contributors implement new APIs exposing capabilities of the operating system to the web, while maintaining user security, privacy, and trust.
 These capabilities include, but are not limited to:

 - [File System Access API](https://web.dev/file-system-access/) for accessing files on the local file system
 - [File Handling API](https://web.dev/file-handling/) for registering as a handler for certain file extensions